-agreement in restraint of trade.
+Although any action by ASIM, an association of individual practitioners many of whom compete with one another, to develop an RVG would reflect an agreement to take that action, ASIM's development of an RVG, standing alone, would not constitute an agreement in restraint of trade.
 No one would be party to an understanding by which he or she is committed to any particular course of conduct in the marketplace.
 However, antitrust analysis of ASIM's proposal must be focused on the entire course of conduct planned by ASIM to determine whether the proposal is intended to or could be expected to involve or facilitate an agreement in restraint of trade.

 Several factors indicate there is substantial danger that ASIM's proposed conduct would be intended to or would result in concerted, interdependent action by physicians to adhere to the RVG in pricing their services.
 Despite the disclaimers it would make in its distribution of the RVG, ASIM appears to be proposing implicitly to invite physicians to adhere to the RVG in determining their charges.
 ASIM plans to send members the RVG on a "purely advisory" basis, leaving individual members "free to make independent fee decisions", with a "white paper" that would "illustrate 'how to' use the [RVG] to change the current reimbursement structure."
 The RVG would be prescriptive in nature, describing a set of pricing relationships that ASIM would be supporting as what should be.
 The RVG would be designed to change future market transactions with respect to physician charges and output.
 Such pricing information programs are more likely to result in agreements in restraint of trade than are exchanges of descriptive data, which merely describe or reflect historical or current market transactions.
-Indeed, there is a danger that use of the RVG could lead to an agreement among physicians on a single conversion factor to apply to each service on the RVG.
-Thus, the RVG could easily become the means for physicians in at least some communities to coordinate a collusive pricing scheme.
+Indeed, there is a danger that use of the RVG could lead to an agreement among physicians on a single converion factor to apply to each service on the RVG.
+Thus, the RVG could asily become the means for physicians in at least some communities o coordinate a collusive pricing scheme.